- NACUANET culture is kind and gentle

 - Before Posting – Search the Archives and NACUA Resources First – See Protocol 4.c.

-- Limit Frequency – Overuse of anonymous postings negatively impacts the entire NACUANET community and should be used in the most limited of circumstances.
+- Limit Frequency – Overuse of anonymous postings negatively impacts the entire NACUANET community.
+Anonymous posts should be used only in limited circumstances.

 - Send responses to requests for referrals directly to the requester

 - Reply to Poster - Always send responses to a request for referral directly to the poster.
 You can easily do this by clicking the “Reply to Sender” button.
 Do not post your response on NACUANET.

 - Personal Referrals – NACUANET is for the benefit of member institutions.
 Please do not post requests for referrals for personal uses (e.g., divorce attorney), including for friends or non-member clients.

 - Use a third-party application for surveys on NACUANET

 If you wish to use NACUANET to survey your colleagues on a particular question, the following guidelines apply:

 - Higher Education Law - The topic must be related to higher education law.